 - Preheat oven to 350°F (175°C).
 Line baking sheets with parchment paper.
 Scoop dough (about 2 tablespoon each) and place 2 inches apart.
 Bake 10–12 minutes, until edges are lightly golden and centers look slightly underbaked.

-- Right out of the oven, sprinkle lightly with flaky sea salt.
-Let cool 5 minutes on the sheet before transferring to a rack.
+- Let cool 5 minutes on the sheet before transferring to a rack.

 Notes